bastiaanterhorst/sauna-automation/README.md

 Other completely superfluous stuff I did, just for kicks:
 1. Add a little [script](home_assistant/scripts.yaml) that announces the current sauna temperature over Sonos, and add an [automation](home_assistant/automations.yaml) to do so when the sauna reaches the desired temperature.
-2. Add the InfluxDB addon for Home Assistant for more powerful graphing abilities.
-This allows for easy inspection of the temperature slope to fine tune thermostat properties.
+2. Add the InfluxDB addon to inspect the temperature slope of your heater in detail, to fine tune thermostat properties.
+Just make sure to uninstall the addon when you're done.
+I have heard that the number of writes Infux does is not good for the SD card your Pi runs on.
 ![InfluxDB graph](images/influx.png)
 3. Add a fake smoke detector in Home Assistant that is triggered when the sauna reaches the desired temperature.
 This is neat because smoke detectors are the only sensors that can send push notifications with HomeKit.
 Check out the [config](home_assistant/configuration.yaml) on how this works.